sundarigari/LearnK8/certification.md

 | 13%   |  Services & Networking  |
 | 8%    |  State Persistence      |

+# Core concepts

-# Create aliases and completions
+## Create aliases and completions
     kubectl completion bash > kc.bash
     source ./kc.bash

-# ReplicationController and ReplicaSet
+## ReplicationController and ReplicaSet
 A ReplicaSet ensures that a specified number of pod replicas are running at any given time.
 However, a Deployment is a higher-level concept that manages ReplicaSets and provides declarative updates to Pods along with a lot of other useful features.
 Therefore, we recommend using